petejscott/fourdivisions-server/README.md

 * JSONResult (which encodes the content and the errors to a JSON object, intended to be used for XMLHTTPRequests)
 * ViewResult (which provides the content to a separate .php file in a Views directory, allowing it to define what is rendered where).

-Note that, as mentioned above, this functionality does not yet implement the concept of a Model.
-When that's developed, the Model will be available in ActionResult->GetContent(), so that the ActionResult implementations and their clients can make use of the Model instead of content of arbitrary, undefined types.
+The ActionResults expect a Model object, and that Model is made available via GetModel().
+When using a view, the $this context is that of the ActionResult (ViewResult).
+Errors can be added to the Model and are consequently available via GetModel()->GetErrors().

 # Warning
 I'm not the most competent PHP developer; I haven't used it much in the last few years, and I've missed out on a lot of new functionality (like namespaces).
 To that end, there'll probably be a lot of stupid code in here.
-Feel free to point that out, or even improve my work and send me a pull request.
+Feel free to point out mistakes and areas for improvements or just send me a pull request.